 West Norfolk is a walkers paradise; discover miles of shoreline and superb countryside footpaths.

-You can hop on and off the CoastHopper bus service from King’s Lynn to Sheringham, to explore the coast and relax whilst someone else does the driving.
+You can hop on and off the Coastliner bus service from King’s Lynn to Wells (a changeover needed to venture on to Cromer from there) to explore the coast and relax, whilst someone else does the driving.

-Stretching from Hunstanton to Cromer, running through the Norfolk coast, The Norfolk Coast Path is a very popular walk, with the path well covered by the Coasthopper bus service too.
+Stretching from Hunstanton to Cromer, running through the Norfolk coast, The Norfolk Coast Path is a very popular walk, with the path well covered by the Coastliner bus service too.